 Below you’ll find detailed information about the types of projects I’m looking for:

 I'm excited about literary and upmarket commercial fiction that blends gorgeous sentence-level writing with stories featuring younger protagonists, eg. Janet Fitch's WHITE OLEANDER—one of my favorite books ever, Celeste Ng's EVERYTHING I NEVER TOLD YOU, and Elissa Schappell's BLUEPRINTS FOR BUILDING BETTER GIRLS.
 I'm a total sucker for vivid descriptions of California, and appreciate true-to-life fiction, but am also intrigued by fiction with magical elements or books that take place in worlds slightly different than our own.
 For example, I fell in love with Leslie Parry's CHURCH OF MARVELS.
 I'm game for beautifully constructed short story collections, literary thrillers and mysteries, novels told in stories, books that take place in a variety of locales (aside from vivid descriptions of California, I really just love when setting serves as a character of sorts).
 I also especially love books that explore the intricacies of friendship, and novels that tackle the complexities of mother/daughter relationships.
-A few books I loved: THE GIRLS FROM CORONA DEL MAR by Rufi Thorpe, THE ASSISTANTS by Camille Perri, and THE IMMORTALISTS by Chloe Benjamin.
-Next on my reading list: SUCH A FUN AGE by Kiley Reid.
+A few books I loved: THE GIRLS FROM CORONA DEL MAR by Rufi Thorpe, THE ASSISTANTS by Camille Perri, and THE IMMORTALISTS by Chloe Benjamin, SUCH A FUN AGE by Kiley Reid.
+Next on my reading list: THE VANISHING HALF by Brit Bennett.